 This list is not an all-inclusive list of the forms you could possibly need, but these are common.
 Several of these forms you can find online for free, such as the HIPAA Notice of Privacy Practices, Patient Health Questionnaire 9 (PHQ-9), and the Generalized Anxiety Disorder 7 (GAD-7).

 For a Social Media Policy, I recommend checking out Dr. Keely Kolmes at https://drkkolmes.com/2010/02/01/updated-private-practice-social-media-policy/#.XyzbRijYo2w.
-This is her free version that you can modify and she has an updated version for a fee.
+This is her free version that you can modify.
+She has an updated version for a fee.

 For additional forms, I recommended doing an online search plus, looking at the list of forms provided in The Paper Office.
-The Paper Office includes a disc with all the forms in editable format and tons of great information every clinician needs.
+The Paper Office includes access to all the forms in an editable format with tons of great information every clinician needs.

 If you are considering your forms, then congratulations are well on your way!
 You are deep in the process of starting your private practice!

 This part of the process can feel overwhelming.
 Like the old adage, one day at a time, think of this process as One Form at a Time.

 Consider an EHR with e-signature so that modifying forms is easier.
 And above all, don’t give up.
 It is totally doable, I promise.

 Here’s my book about starting your private practice.
 Step Fourteen is all about creating your forms.